pran-7-5/eco_style/README.md

 banning of current public transports = reduce vehicle weight and size

-banning of trucks, only air drops for defence equipments
+banning of trucks, only air drops for defense equipments

-banning of trains, track maintainace creating too pollution because a lot of metal is required.
+banning of trains, track maintenance creating too much pollution because a lot of metal is required.

 Ban the boats except wood and electric ones.

-army vehicles are not efficient.
+Army vehicles are not efficient.

-banning of commercial heavy metal shipping vessels, new vessel = natural flax fiber and carbon fiber + wood + electric propultion + (solar+wind) combo powered. shipment = only technology, not everything grow food at your country.
+banning of commercial heavy metal shipping vessels, new vessels = natural flax fiber and carbon fiber + wood + electric propulsion + (solar+wind) combo powered. shipment = only technology, not everything, grow food in your country.
 ```